Drug and Alcohol Rehab in Surrey

 - 12-step meetings: while in long-term addiction recovery, it’s important to receive guidance and support from others who have experienced similar challenges.
 12-step programmes [89] such as Alcoholics Anonymous (AA) and Narcotics Anonymous bring those in active recovery together and allow them to share their experiences with one another while taking part in the infamous 12-steps.
 Rehab aftercare programmes provide graduates with access to these fellowship groups, many of which exist throughout Surrey.

-How Long Does Aftercare Last?
+How Long Does Aftercare Last in Surrey?

 Because aftercare programmes provide crucial structure after completing a residential rehab programme, they are offered for around 9-12 months post-inpatient treatment.